-co nditions, cau is possible for the gate-drain section to become forward-biased under saturation and ditions, causing a short circuit between input and output.
-To avert this, a resistance a few hundred ohms is placed between the drain and its tank.
-This is R of Figure OI. a few fluidi ed onns is p naced between een the trai n and its tail k.
-This is A or Figure
+It is possible for the gate-drain section to become forward-biased under saturation conditions, causing a short circuit between input and output.
+To avert this, a resistance of a few hundred ohms is placed between the drain and its tank.
+This is R of Figure